Fair Exploration via Axiomatic Bargaining: Experiments

+In the first set of experiments, we evaluate the PoF on random instances to understand how it compares to the worst case bounds from \cref{sec:price_of_fairness}.
 We generate random instances of the grouped $K$-armed bandit model and compute the PoF for each instance.
 We consider two generative models that differ in how the bipartite graph matching groups to available arms is generated: \begin{itemize} \item \ii{i.i.d.:} Each edge appears independently with probability 0.5, and $K=10$ is fixed.
 The mean reward of each arm is i.i.d. $\mathrm{U(0, 1)}$. \item \ii{Skewed:} $K=G+1$, and a group $g \in \{1, \dots, G-1\}$ has access to arms $\{g, G\}$, while the last group $g=G$ has access to all arms.
-The arm rewards satisfy $\theta(1) = \dots = \theta(G-1) < \theta(G) < \theta(G+1)$, which are generated randomly by sorting three i.i.d. $ \mathrm{U(0, 1)}$ random variables. \end{itemize}
+The arm rewards satisfy $\theta(1) = \dots = \theta(G-1) < \theta(G) < \theta(G+1)$, which are generated randomly by sorting three i.i.d. $\mathrm{U(0, 1)}$ random variables. \end{itemize}

 For each of the two methods, we vary $G \in \{3, 5, 10, 50\}$, and generate 500 random instances for each parameter setting.
+Given an instance $\cI$, note that one can exactly compute the asymptotic regret under $\KLUCB$, using \eqref{eq:lower_bound_regret}, as well as under $\PFUCB$, using \eqref{eq:group_regret_sketch}.
+Therefore, $\pof(\cI)$ can be computed from $\cI$.

-The results in \cref{tab:pof_Karm} shows that the PoF is very small in the `i.i.d.' setting, and contrary to \cref{thm:general_pof}, the PoF actually decreases as $G$ gets large.
+The results in \cref{tab:pof_Karm} shows that the PoF is very small in the `i.i.d.' setting, and contrary to the worst-case bound of \cref{thm:general_pof}, the PoF actually decreases as $G$ gets large.
 This suggests an interesting conjecture for future research: the PoF may actually grow negligible in large random bandit instances.
 The `Skewed' structure is motivated by our PoF analysis where we see that the PoF increases -- albeit slowly -- with $G$.
+These empirical results show that the worst-case bound of \cref{thm:general_pof} may not be representative of what one should expect in practice --- the worst-case upper bound may be quite pessimistic compared to an `average' instance.